docutils/docutils/docutils/docs/ref/doctree.rst

 ------------------

-The ``%anonymous.att`` parameter entity contains the anonymous_ attribute, used for unnamed hyperlinks.
+The ``%anonymous.att`` parameter entity contains the anonymous_ attribute, used for unnamed hyperlinks_.

 Entity definition::